 This network has a dual focus.
 It analyzes the extent to which the EU impacts on-going reform dynamics in a post-crisis context, focusing on the ideational and strategic influence of the EU on key actors, and how they impact countries with different institutional legacies and contexts.
 It also focuses on governance and decision-making through the Lisbon Treaty in a broad range of policy areas, and how these relate to issues of popular legitimacy and contestation in the EU.

-- Dermot Hodson, Birkbeck, University of London, firstname.lastname@example.org
+- Hanna L. Muehlenhoff, University of Amsterdam, firstname.lastname@example.org

 This network gathers scholars that are engaged in health research, broadly defined.
 Health is one of the major issues studied by academic disciplines already well represented in the CES, including sociology, political science, anthropology, and history.
 It also offers an opportunity for interdisciplinary engagement, including the large fields of demography and public health.
 Therefore, we view the network as an opportunity to build on existing strenghts and topics well covered by CES and to bring in new scholars who would not have viewed CES as an academic home.